Ordering Recommendation

 Collect

-Royal blue (K2EDTA) or Royal blue (NaHep).
+Royal blue (K2EDTA) or royal blue (NaHep).
 AND minimum 40 mL urine using spot technique (single void) in an open-top urine collection cup.

 Specimen Preparation